jrieke/streamlit-analytics/README.md

 **👀 Track & visualize user inputs to your streamlit app**

 This is a small extension for the fantastic [streamlit](https://www.streamlit.io/) framework.
-With just one line of code, it tracks and counts all user inputs to your streamlit app and visualizes the results directly in your browser.
+With just one line of code, it counts page views, tracks all user inputs to your streamlit widgets and visualizes the results directly in your browser.
 Think Google Analytics but for streamlit.

 <p align="center">
     <img src="images/example.png" width=600>